LMS Pricing: Find the Pricing Model That’s Right for You

 iSpring Learn is an employee training platform that offers subscriptions based on the number of active users.
 Simply register any number of learners and pay only for those who actually log on to the system each month.

-A custom plan is also available if you need a more tailored approach.
+A custom plan is also available for organizations that need a more tailored approach.

 Pricing